ajhewett/quad9d/README.md

 ENV UPSTREAM2 https://${DNS2}/dns-query
 ```

-You can set these variables to use run a container with different DoH servers.
+You can set these variables to run a container with different DoH servers.

 ## License